Henry Altemus Company

 In the early years of Altemus & Company the main order of business was as a book bindery.
 Examples of early work however are hard to find.

-Here is an 1850 example.
+Here is an 1850 example (Leaflets of Memory edited by Reynell Coates).
 This book published by E. H. Butler & Co. cites Mr. Altemus as the executor of the embellished binding.

 1 2 3 4 5 6 next